DCAN-Labs/cdni-brain/docs/workbench.md

 # Neuroimaging Softwares

 CDNI commonly uses a few different softwares for visualizing and manipulating MRI data.
 The most commonly used softwares are Workbench and FSL.
 This page will walk through some of the common commands and uses of each software.
+For each software, once you load the module on MSI, you can run the visualization or manipulation commands directly from the terminal.
+If you have questions on these softwares, Thomas Madison is probably the best person to ask (within CDNI).

 ## Workbench